spicelang/spice/docs/docs/install/source.md

 ```

 #### Install Go
-For compiling Compose Generator from source, you need to have Go 1.16 or higher installed on your system.
+For compiling Spice from source, you need to have Go 1.16 or higher installed on your system.
 Please refer to the [official guide](https://golang.org/doc/install) on how to install Go.

 ### Build from source
 If you want to build the executable, you can use the `build.sh` for Linux or the `build.bat` file for Windows: